keatonb/keatonb.github.io/_posts/2026-02-24-fourier-transform.md

 Real data sets can be much more complicated than the simple examples here, but can mostly be understood by extending the intuition that these examples provide.
 Of course, this doesn't capture everything, especially that not all signals are coherent, unwavering sinusoids.

 These graphical examples demonstrate consequences of the [convolution theorem](https://en.wikipedia.org/wiki/Convolution_theorem) for the Fourier transform, which states that products in the time domain are convolutions in the frequency domain.
 A data set is a product of the underlying signal and the sampling function (called the window function---a record of when observations were made).
 This is why the details of how the observations are distributed in time affect the resulting periodogram so much, and planning the observations to produce an interpretable periodogram is a critical aspect of experimental design.
 The Fourier transform of the window function produces the so-called spectral window.
-It is always worth inspecting the spectral window of your data to understand what what signals will look like in the periodogram and what kind of aliasing can be expected.
+It is always worth inspecting the spectral window of your data to understand what signals will look like in the periodogram and what kind of aliasing can be expected.